 Students who file the Dream Act Application to qualify for the Cal Grant program, the deadline stipulated by CSAC is March 2, 2014 (entitlement and competitive grants).
 Students who file the Dream Act application to qualify for the Board of Governor’s Fee Waiver will have the same deadline o f June 14, 2015 or the last day of enrollment given that the file is not selected for verification.

-Note: Students who fail to turn in all documents required to complete verification by the
+Note: Students who fail to turn in all documents required to complete verification

 appropriate deadline at Mt.
 San Antonio College,